-This page is a work in progress and is effectively a collation of the various guidance about the venue which has been sent out to the relevant tutors.
+This page is effectively a collation of the various guidance about the venue which has been sent out to the relevant tutors.

 This page discusses the layout of the building, our sharing arrangements with the sporting clubs and the parking situation,

 Access to the inside of the building is via a key in a key safe which is located near the entrance to the U3A Office.
 The U3A key safe is on the right (branded Master).
 There are two keys: the one with the red handle opens all the external doors; and the one with the blacker handle opens the front room of our Office and the kitchenette cupboards.
 Email our Course Coordinator for the code to the key safe.

 The building is alarmed.
 The tutor of the first class of each day knows how to switch off the alarms and the tutor of the last class of the day knows how to switch them on.
 Email our Course Coordinator for code for turning off/on the alarm system.